anju-james/teamup/README.md

 ##### Instructions to setup, compile and run the environment:

+The project was built on an Ubuntu 16.04 OS with Elixir 1.7.4 (compiled with Erlang/OTP 20) and Phoenix 1.4 The following instructions are for  that environment.
+Links have been provided for any other OS.

+  * Add Erlang Solutions repo: wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb && sudo dpkg -i erlang-     solutions_1.0_all.deb
+  * Run: sudo apt-get update
+  * Install the Erlang/OTP platform and all of its applications: sudo apt-get install esl-erlang
+  * Install Elixir: sudo apt-get install elixir

+ For any other OS please see the instructions to install Elixir: https://elixir-lang.org/install.html

+  * Install hex by running: mix local.hex
+  * Install Phoenix : mix archive.install hex phx_new 1.4.0

+ For any other OS please see the instructions to install Phoenix : https://hexdocs.pm/phoenix/installation.html

+  * Install Node package manager by https://nodejs.org/en/download/package-manager/

+  Switch to teamup source code folder and run the following commands:

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`